-The above-mentioned management plans were updated in accordance with the Gunlake Extension Project SSD LEC Consent and reviewed in March 2020 following the first Independent Environmental Audit under LEC Consent 2017/108663.
+The above-mentioned management plans were updated in accordance with the Gunlake Extension Project SSD LEC Consent and reviewed in September 2021 following approval of Mod 2 (LEC 2020/00327172).
 The RBOMP was not updated as this is awaiting determination of Mod1 of the LEC Consent.
 The Biodiversity and Rehabilitation Management Plan (BRMP) prepared under Project Approval 07_0074 remains the approved management plan until the RBOMP is finalised and approved.